AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 The dominant races of Wildemount are **dwarves**, **elves**, **halflings**, and **humans**.

-All the races of the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options) are available for this campaign.
+All the races,  of the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options) are available for this campaign.

 Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.